 Mix everything in a bowl.
 You can also try crushing the chickpeas with a fork only and then add the remaining ingredients.
 If the mixture is a little too firm, add a little water.
 For serving, you can sprinkle a few drops of olive oil and a few sesame seeds over the hummus.
 This looks very aesthetic.
 Serve crackers (e.g. self-made) and/or raw vegetables with it, such as carrots, cucumbers, kohlrabi, etc.

 That’s what you need:

-- either only water or optionally a plant-based milk, we love to use oat milk
+- either only water or optionally a vegetable milk, we love to take oat milk

 - Spices like: cinnamon, turmeric and cardamom